Zumiez

 Zumiez Inc. (/ˈzuːmiz/) is an American multinational specialty clothing store founded by Thomas Campion and Gary Haakenson in 1978, and publicly traded since 2005.
 The company is a specialty retailer of apparel, footwear, accessories and hardgoods for young men and women.
 Zumiez markets clothing for action sports, particularly skateboarding, snowboarding, and motocross.
 Zumiez is based in Lynnwood, Washington.

 The current president and CEO is Richard Brooks.

-Originally named "Above the Belt" when the first store was opened at Northgate Mall (Seattle) in 1978, the company grew quickly through the early 1980s with the addition of stores at Everett Mall (Everett, Washington), Alderwood Mall (Lynnwood, WA), Tacoma Mall (Tacoma, WA) and Bellevue Square (Bellevue, WA).
-The mid and late eighties brought new stores online outside of the Puget Sound area, and the corporate name changed to Zumiez.
-The corporate office was moved from Everett to Lynnwood, Washington in 2012.
+Originally named "Above the Belt" when the first store was opened at Northgate Mall in 1978, the company grew quickly through the early 1980s with the addition of stores at Everett Mall, Tacoma Mall, Alderwood Mall, and Bellevue Square.
+The mid and late 1980s brought new stores online outside of the Puget Sound area, and the corporate name changed to Zumiez.
+The corporate office moved from Everett to Lynnwood, Washington in 2012.

 Stores

 As of February 3, 2018, Zumiez operates 726 stores; 608 in the United States, 52 in Canada, 54 in Europe and 12 in Australia.
 Zumiez is a leading retailer for lifestyle brands, centering on action sports such as skateboarding, snowboarding, BMX, and motocross.